 Trainings and seminars are tailored to your specific needs and the time you have: from 90 minutes to a full day.
 All trainings and seminars are interactive and experiential, involving multiple visual aides such as PowerPoint and video.
 Most training topics qualify for cultural competence CEUs through the National Association of Social Work.
 Trainings can be offered either in-person or virtually through Zoom.

 A co-created curriculum is yours to keep.
-We can help you design your program and offer any needed guidance on content, materials and presentation style.
+Talking Changes can help you design your program and offer any needed guidance on content, materials and presentation style.

 "Today's training was by far the most engaging, dynamic, and energizing experience I have had here - or at any conference over the past 15 years that I've been a social worker.
 Mara is a terrific presenter, and I appreciate how deeply she challenged us to think and look within ourselves.
 Thank you!"